 - Bring in the expert

 It is cliché to say in the legal world, but it is absolutely a fact that every case is different.
 There is no list, no cheat-sheet, no single immigration law primer, or book, or chart for the criminal defense practitioner to consult when representing a non-citizen client.
 The immigration law is comprised of an incredibly dense and complex legal landscape that includes statutes, regulations, policy memoranda, as well as administrative and Federal Appeals Court precedent decisions.
 And the law is constantly evolving – sometimes daily, it seems, under the current administration.
 Beyond an up-to-date understanding of the law, knowledge of a non-citizen client’s immigration history (What is his or her current immigration status?
 When did he or she enter the United States?
 In what status did he or she enter?
 What, if any, immigration benefit applications has he or she filed in the past?), family history (Does he or she have family members with immigration status?
 If so, what status, and how did they obtain that status?), and criminal history (Any priors?) are vitally important in determining how best to represent the client in the criminal case that he or she is now facing.
 Moreover, in Padilla v.
-Kentucky, 559 U.S. 356 (2010), the Supreme Court made it part of criminal defense counsel’s Constitutional duty to advise non-citizen clients of the immigration consequences of their criminal case.
+Kentucky, 559 U.S. 356 (2010), the Supreme Court made it part of the criminal defense counsel’s Constitutional duty to advise non-citizen clients of the immigration consequences of their criminal case.

 The safest and easiest way to ensure that a non-citizen client is receiving the best possible representation in his or her criminal matter is to simply refer the client for a consultation with a knowledgeable immigration attorney.
 At Eldridge, Nachtman & Crandell, our non-citizen clients understand that part of their legal fee includes consultation with and access to an immigration practitioner who can provide complete advice concerning the possible immigration consequences of the criminal charges that the client is facing.
 We provide the same, in-depth immigration advice and analysis to other criminal defense practitioners around Maryland who understand the complexities of the immigration law and want to provide the best possible defense for their non-citizen clients.